-M1283.4.1 Racers who were disqualified or who DNF in the first run of a SL or GS are not permitted to forerun the second run of the race.

-Under M613.6, if a competitor misses his/her start, he/she shall be allowed to run at the end of his/her class or as soon as possible after that within the race order at the discretion of the jury.
+- M1283.4.1 Racers who did not complete the first run of a SL or GS are not permitted to forerun the second run of the race. - Under M613.6, if a competitor misses his/her start, he/she shall be allowed to run at the end of his/her class or as soon as possible after that within the race order at the discretion of the jury.